+Suspension of New York State and Metropolitan Commuter Transportation District (MCTD) taxes on motor fuel and highway diesel motor fuel.
+Beginning June 1, 2022, and continuing through December 31, 2022, the state/MCTD sales and use taxes on motor fuel and highway diesel motor fuel have been suspended.
+For more information on this topic, visit our website at www.tax.ny.gov (search: fuel).

+Read this section before completing your return.

-- Onondaga County Beginning June 1, 2021, sales and uses of residential energy sources and services in Onondaga County are exempt from the county's sales and use tax.
-Since these sales and uses are already exempt from New York State tax, they will be fully exempt from state and local sales and use tax. - Mandate to use Sales Tax Web File Sales tax vendors must Web File through their Business Online Services accounts if they are subject to the corporation tax e-file mandate or meet all three of the following conditions: - prepare tax documents themselves, without the assistance of a tax professional; - use a computer to prepare, document, or calculate the required filings; and - have broadband internet access.
+Mandate to use Sales Tax Web File

+Sales tax vendors must Web File through their Business Online Services accounts if they are subject to the corporation tax e-file mandate or meet all three of the following conditions:

+- · prepare tax documents themselves, without the assistance of a tax professional; - · use a computer to prepare, document, or calculate the required filings; and - · have broadband internet access.